Last Revised: March 05, 2025

 • Study holds & Resumptions

-What IBC registration amendments and revisions are formally reviewed by the IBC?
-The IBC will review amendments and revisions related to changes in the following:
+What IBC registration amendments are formally reviewed by the IBC?
+The IBC will review amendments related to changes in the following:

 • Clinical protocol

-What IBC registration amendments and revisions are administratively approved by the Institutional Biosafety Officer?
+What IBC registration amendments are administratively approved by the Institutional Biosafety Officer?
 The Institutional Biosafety Officer will administratively review and approve amendments and revisions related to changes in the following:

-Note: After initial IBC approval, formal IBC approval of amendment and revisions to this material is not required to continue study activities under the revised documents.
+Note: After initial IBC approval, formal IBC approval of amendment this material is not required to continue study activities under the revised documents.
 Study activities may continue without confirmation of formal IBC approval.

-What IBC registration amendment and revisions are not formally reviewed by the IBC?
-While Penn IBC requests submission of all attendant materials for registered studies, it is not tasked with review and approval of these materials.
-An acknowledgement and/or approval letter will NOT be provided.
+Are registration events formally reviewed by the IBC?
+No, while Penn IBC requests submission of all attendant materials for registered studies, the IBC is not tasked with review and approval of these materials.
+An approval letter will NOT be provided, acknowledgement will be viewable in PIERS.
 This includes the submission of the following material:

 • Administrative Letters